UniversalDependencies/UD_Komi_Zyrian-IKDP/README.md

   - New sentences included from IKDP corpus.
   - Expanding advmod:mmod, :lmod and :tmod.
   - Punctuation was harmonized
-  - Various consistency improvements were made
+  - Various consistency improvements were made, especially in converbs and connegatives
 - 2019-10-11
     - Improvements in annotation consistency: Unmarked accusatives analysed as nominatives, aux:neg and acl:relcl added new relations.
 Individual lemmas corrected.
 Few missing tags added and POS classes reconsidered Gerunds classified as converbs.
 Features for PronTypes and Degree improved.
 - 2019-04-30